-Knowing the difference between full coverage car insurance and liability insurance is almost as important as knowing the rules of the road.
-Basically, liability will pay for damage you cause to others.
-Full coverage which often includes collision or comprehensive will cover damage to your own property.
-Review the details below to help decide what you need and then be sure to enter your zip above for free car insurance quotes!
+Knowing the difference between full coverage car insurance and liability insurance is as important as knowing the rules of the road.
+Liability will pay for damage you cause to others.

 As soon as you are ready to drive, you will hear the golden rule: never drive without car insurance.
-As you learn more about automobiles and the insurance industry, you will soon realize that there are different types of insurance and many technicalities that motorists must be aware of; therefore, the old adage that suggests you must always have car insurance becomes unclear.
+As you learn more about automobiles and the insurance industry, you will soon realize there are different types of insurance.

 What is Liability Insurance?